 - Repeat consistently to maximize the benefits

 When should you begin a new goal or project?
-The New Year is a common time for resolutions and a fresh start, but you can also plan a start on the first day of a month, season, on an important holiday or anniversary.
+The New Year is a common time for resolutions and a fresh start, but you can also plan a start on the first day of a month, season, or on an important holiday or anniversary.

-Times when going first gives you an edge:
+Perfect timing when going first gives you an edge:

 - Being written first on a ballot